BREAD5940/webdocs/docs/learn/falconlib/pathing.md

 ## Converting Trajectory Tracker Outputs to robot motion

+### Converting outputs to desired velocities and feedforwards with a DifferentialDrive

-The process of converting linear and anglar velocities and accelerations into individual wheel velocity setpoints and voltages is done using the robot's `DifferentialDrive`.
+The process of converting linear and angler velocities and accelerations into individual wheel velocity setpoints and voltages is done using the robot's `DifferentialDrive`.
 The following example code is from the `DifferentialTrackerDriveBase` interface, which will accept a raw `TrajectoryTrackerOutput` from the `setOutput` method, which solves inverse dynamics to calculate wheel velocities and voltages:

 ```Kotlin
 val dynamics = differentialDrive.solveInverseDynamics(output.differentialDriveVelocity, output.differentialDriveAcceleration)